lvgl/lvgl/docs/porting/indev.rst

 Button
 ------

-*Buttons* mean external “hardware” buttons next to the screen which are assigned to specific coordinates of the screen.
+*Buttons* mean external "hardware" buttons next to the screen which are assigned to specific coordinates of the screen.
 If a button is pressed it will simulate the pressing on the assigned coordinate.
 (Similarly to a touchpad)